The64thGamer/cheeseepedia/content/qoet7bvd1147e3mr/old.md

 ## History

 Charlotte opened with either Harmony Howlette or Madame Oink as their guest star.
 Charlotte would later get Helen Henny, who stayed until Charlotte permanently closed.
-This was one of two Pizza Time Theatres in the Carolinas, the other being in [Raleigh, NC (4339 Falls of Neuse Rd)].
+This was one of two Pizza Time Theatres in the Carolinas, the other being in [Raleigh, NC (4339 Falls of the Neuse Rd)].
 After Charlotte closed in October 1984, the store was auctioned off like most PTTs.
 The building it was located in was reoccupied by an unknown tenant; the building was then demolished for a highway expansion sometime in 2002.
 As of June 2023, the highway expansion still sits on the site of the plot of land where the PTT once sat.

 ## Stages